 Requests for accommodations are processed on a case-by-case basis pursuant to an interactive process between ATSU and the student.
+It is the sole responsibility of ATSU LRAS to determine whether a student's impairment reaches the level of a disability and to identify which, if any, accommodations are necessary to mitigate barriers to equitable access due to disability.
 Students who plan to request accommodations should contact LRAS promptly to ensure adequate time for the review of the student's documentation and engagement in the interactive process.
 While requests can be made at any time, the review process may take up to three (3) weeks, therefore requesting well in advance of anticipated need is recommended.
 As every request for accommodations is unique, students are encouraged to contact LRAS with any questions or concerns at any point in the process.
 Students who need accommodations in a disciplinary process, such as one related to student conduct or Title IX, should be mindful of the need to request accommodations early on in those processes, as last-minute requests often cannot be processed in time.